-✓ If there is good reason to believe that a crime may have been committed, have you made a prompt referral to the Police?
-E.g. this is a very sudden, unexpected situation and/or there are cultural reasons to suspect that the pupil is at risk or there have been past suspicions concerning the pupil and family which, together with the sudden disappearance, are worrying?

-- Birmingham City Council If the pupil is subject to a Child Protection plan or investigation, has the social worker been informed of the pupil's absence? - ✓ Similarly as above if the pupil is 'looked after'?
+- ✓ If there is good reason to believe that a crime may have been committed, have you made a prompt referral to the Police?
+E.g. this is a very sudden, unexpected situation and/or there are particular causes of concern such as the risk of Female Genital Mutilation, Forced Marriage, Criminal Exploitation, Modern Day Slavery, Child Sexual Exploitation - ✓ Have there been past suspicions concerning the pupil and family which, together with the sudden disappearance, are worrying? - ✓ If the pupil is subject to a Child Protection plan or investigation, has the social worker been informed of the pupil's absence? - ✓ Similarly as above if the pupil is 'looked after'?